Editing order items

 Steps:

-1. If you don’t want to send your customer a notification that the order has changed, then uncheck Send notification to customer.
+1. If you don’t want to send your customer a notification that the order has changed, then deselect Send notification to customer.

 2. Click Update order to finish editing the order.

-3. From the order you edited, copy the amount that you owe your customer.
-You need this amount later.
+3. From the order that you edited, copy the amount that you owe your customer.
+You'll need this amount later.

 4. Click Refund.

 5. Optional: Add a note about the edit under Reason for refund.
-This note isn’t seen by your customer.
+This note isn't displayed to customers.

 6. Under Refund amount, enter the amount that you owe your customer.

-7. Optional: If you want to send your customer a notification, then check Send a notification to the customer.
+7. Optional: To send your customer a notification, select Send a notification to the customer.

 8. Click Refund.